 Why we like it

-- Giraffe Manor is set in 12 acres of private land adjacent to 140 acres of indigenous forest and is only 20km from Nairobi city centre
+- Giraffe Manor is set in five hectares of private land adjacent to 57 hectares of indigenous forest and is only 20 kilometres from Nairobi city centre

-- Built in the 1930's this ten bedroom boutique hotel is full of charm of that era
+- Built in the 1930s, this ten bedroom boutique hotel charmingly old-world

-- It is famous for its sanctuary with a resident herd of the rare Rothschild Giraffe
+- It is famous for its resident herd of the rare Rothschild Giraffe

 - Children are very welcome at Giraffe Manor